The Foundation of Danish Energy Management A/S

 In 2006, our office in Aarhus was established.

-Esbensen is known internationally to be a specialist, and a preferred collaborator in the field of energy design, renewable energy, daylight, natural ventilation and indoor climate.
+Esbensen is known internationally to be a specialist and a preferred collaborator in the field of energy design, renewable energy, daylight, natural ventilation and indoor climate.
 Projects have included environmentally sustainable high-rise buildings and large residential buildings, offices, hotels, educational and cultural institutions, sports facilities, industrial buildings and hospitals.

 1974 – DTU Zero Energy House